Certainly my most disappointing purchase to date.

 I guess I just figured that a company that raised $256,000 on Kickstarter could afford to make sure that it provided clear and concise encounters.
 Especially when the hardcover costs $50 USD + shipping and even the PDF is $25.

-Instead the text often just goes on and on and on (sort of like this rant).
+Instead the text often just goes on and on and on.
 But not in a way that makes running the encounters any easier.

 It’s a product that I completely regret purchasing.
 The only redeeming aspect of the book is its art (which is phenomenal).
 But it’s not worth it for the art.